 The First Triumvirate, an informal political alliance between Julius Caesar, Pompey, and Crassus, had already set a precedent for power-sharing arrangements in Rome.

-However, this alliance was fraught with tension and ultimately disintegrated, leading to a civil war between Caesar and Pompey.
+However, this alliance was plagued by political tension and ultimately disintegrated, leading to a civil war between Caesar and Pompey.

-Caesar emerged victorious, but his rule was cut short by his assassination in 44 BC, an event that plunged Rome into chaos and set the stage for the formation of the Second Triumvirate.
+Caesar emerged victorious, but his rule was cut short by his assassination in 44 BC, an event that plunged Rome into chaos.

 Julius Caesar's death created a power vacuum in Rome.
 His adopted heir, Octavian, was still a young man and not yet ready to take control.